pratikjagrut/go-tutorial/02_variables_datatypes_constants/README.md

 ## Constants

 Go supports constants of character, string, boolean, and numeric values.
-Constants is declaired using `const` keyword
+Constants are declared using `const` keyword

 E.g:
 ```go